Root Cause Analysis (RCA) for Psychological Health and Safety (PHS)

-The impact of performing RCA is the transition from reactive fixing to proactive prevention.
-In a PHS-IMS, if an employee experiences burnout, an RCA looks at the workload management system, the level of support from supervisors, or the "always-on" culture that created the conditions for that burnout.
+In a PHS-IMS, if an employee experiences burnout, an RCA looks at the workload management system or the level of support from supervisors that created those conditions.

-The primary goal of any RCA is to prevent recurrence through the implementation of permanent changes.
-Ideally, these interventions sit at the top of the Hierarchy of Controls, focusing on the elimination or substitution of hazards whenever possible.
-RCA must also determine if existing Administrative Controls were followed or if those controls require optimization.
+The primary goal is to prevent recurrence through permanent changes that sit at the top of the Hierarchy of Controls, focusing on the elimination of hazards.
+RCA also determines if existing Administrative Controls require optimization.

-How to Conduct Root Cause Analysis in Your Organization
+How to Conduct a PHS-Informed Root Cause Analysis

-A Psychological Health and Safety (PHS) informed RCA avoids the "Blame Game" and focuses instead on the "System Game."
-Using the 14 Psychosocial Factors as a diagnostic guideline helps identify whether an incident stemmed from a lack of "Involvement and Influence" or perhaps a breakdown in "Psychological Manager Support."
+A Psychological Health and Safety (PHS) informed RCA avoids blame and focuses on the "System Game".
+Using the 14 Psychosocial Factors helps identify if an incident stemmed from a breakdown in "Psychological Manager Support" or other systemic gaps.

-iMindify PHS Expert Insight: Using the "5 Whys" for PHS
+Expert Insight: The "5 Whys" for PHS Risk Management

 THE EVENT